Author of Hell in the Heartland

 Author Vic Ferrari is a retired New York City Police Department detective with the hamstrings of a twenty-year-old.
 A survivor of an Irish father and Italian mother, Vic loves a cold beer and insists on you removing your shoes when entering his home.
 Vic writes about his time with the NYPD and gives you a behind the scenes look at crime and criminals.
 When he's not writing, he's picking up after his neurotic Irish Wolfhound.
 Always looking to save a buck, Vic splits his time between Branson, Missouri, and Papua New Guinea.
 He currently lives in Florida.

-Vic will be featured on a Season 3 Bonus Episode.
+Vic is featured on a Season 3 Episode of Raven's Reviews.

 To purchase his books, click the link below the Book Photo above.
 Available in hardback, paperback, and ebook.